Southern Gage History

 100 Block S 7th Street, Wymore MAP

-Built by the Southern High School shop
+Built by the Southern High School

-museum is filled with railroad stories, photographs and memorabilia
+the museum is filled with railroad stories,

 Great Plains Welsh Heritage